Sátántangó

-Sátántangó has received wide acclaim from film critics.
+Sátántangó has received widespread critical acclaim from film critics.
 In 2012, it appeared in the British Film Institute's Sight & Sound critics' top fifty films.

 Plot

 In a desolate Hungarian village, after the collapse of a collective farm, two people, Futaki and Mrs. Schmidt (Éva Almássy Albert), are in a romantic embrace when Futaki is awakened at dawn by the ringing of church bells.
 Mr. Schmidt (László Lugossy) conspires with another co-worker named Kráner to steal the villagers' money and flee to another part of the country.
-As Futaki is sneaking out of the Schmidt home, he overhears Schmidt's plans, after which he demands to become part of the scheme — all this being watched by a lonely drunken man known as the Doctor (Peter Berling), who writes the events down in a notebook.
+As Futaki is sneaking out of the Schmidt home, he overhears Schmidt's plans, after which he demands to become part of the scheme – all this being watched by a lonely drunken man known as the Doctor (Peter Berling), who writes the events down in a notebook.

-However, the conspiracy fails when rumors spread across the village that the charismatic and manipulative Irimiás (Mihály Vig), a former co-worker who had been presumed dead, is returning with his friend Petrina (Putyi Horváth).
+The conspiracy fails when rumors spread across the village that the charismatic and manipulative Irimiás (Mihály Vig), a former co-worker who had been presumed dead, is returning with his friend Petrina (Putyi Horváth).
 Previously, Irimiás and Petrina had been forced under threat of arrest to continue their criminal enterprise in the employ of the police captain in a near-by town.
 After hearing a mysterious drone in a bar and proclaiming their intent to blow everything up, they begin their march to the village.
 They are welcomed by their young ally Sanyi Horgos (András Bodnár), with whom they had made a deal so that Sanyi would spread word among the villagers that the two had died.

-At the village, the Doctor discovers he has run out of fruit brandy.
+At the village, the Doctor discovers that he has run out of fruit brandy.
 Unaccustomed to leaving his house, he decides to go out to buy liquor nonetheless.
 Outside, he is met with hostile weather and the arrival of night.
-He meets Sanyi’s older sisters, who are prostitutes dreaming of running away to town since none of the locals have money anymore.
-After an impossibly long time, the doctor arrives the local tavern to purchase his brandy, but is unable to find the courage to enter.
-The doctor is accosted by Estike (Erika Bók), Sanyi’s little sister, whose father hanged himself and had previously been institutionalized.
+He meets Sanyi's older sisters, who are prostitutes dreaming of running away to town since none of the locals have money anymore.
+After an impossibly long time, the doctor arrives at the local tavern to purchase his brandy, but is unable to find the courage to enter.
+The doctor is accosted by Estike (Erika Bók), Sanyi's little sister, whose father hanged himself and who had previously been institutionalized.
 Estike causes the doctor to fall in the mud.
 In a state of emotional tension, after reacting angrily to this, the Doctor reconsiders and naively tries to apologize as the girl leaves and disappears in the darkness.
 Chasing after her, the Doctor passes out and collapses in a nearby wood, and is found in the morning by the town's conductor who takes him to a hospital.